Updated: September 5, 2021

 Unfortunately, many people mistake self-confidence for arrogance, that’s why we sometimes hold back from showing our skills and talents.
 We fear that others will judge us negatively, and say that we’re a show-off.

-A person who has accomplished much will rarely be seen as pretentious, while someone who hasn’t done anything other than proclaim his supposed proficiencies will eventually be discovered as a fraud.
+A person who has accomplished much will rarely be seen as pretentious, while someone who hasn’t done anything other than proclaims his supposed proficiencies will eventually be discovered as a fraud.

 So what do any of these have to do with having the winner’s mindset?